Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 os-compute-1 IN A 172.27.30.21

-os-compute-2 IN A 172.27.30.22There are workarounds if you don't want to have these DNSs entries.
-Simply add in every virtual server and in the host laptop the entries in /etc/hosts the entries:
+As a workaround, if you don't want to have these DNSs entries or a local DNS server, you can simply add in every virtual server and in the host laptop the entries in /etc/hosts the entries:

 # Add these entries to every /etc/hosts if you don't have a dns